rubik/argon/README.md

 #### JSON

-Optionally, results can also be exported to JSON:
+Results can also be exported to JSON:

     $ argon --json src/**/*.hs
     [